Frequently asked questions

 We run minibuses covering all the main routes in the county and beyond.
 Please ask our admin office for further details and costs.

-Do the prep and main school mix?
+Do the prep and senior school mix?

 Yes – we are very keen that our younger years benefit from the older pupils who provide excellent role models.
 In turn, mixing with younger children teaches tolerance and kindness.
-KS2 will have at least half a day a week at the main school using the laboratories and seeing how life in a secondary school works.
+KS2 have at least half a day a week at the senior school using the laboratories and seeing how life in a secondary school works.
 This provides excellent transition experiences.

 My child has learning difficulties.
 Can you support these?